25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB.md

 Example:

 Suppose we have an eCommerce application.
-We are logging user data and should restrict data not to go more than four documents.
+We are logging user data and should restrict data not to go more than four documents
-In such scenario, we use capped collection.
+In such scenario, we use capped collection

 ```bash
 db.createCollection("LogUsers", {capped : true,size : 100, max :4})